IceCI/Documentation/source/pages/pipelines/building_template.rst

   Example value: ``VXBkYXRlICdSRUFETUUubWQnCg==``

-.. envvar:: ICECI_GIT_TAG_OR_BRANCH
+.. envvar:: ICECI_GIT_EVENT_NAME

-  The name of the current git branch or tag - the value depends on which type of event triggered the build.
+  The name of the current git branch, tag or pr - the value depends on which type of event triggered the build.

   Example value: ``master``